gitsumhubs/decluttarr-enhanced/README.md

 #### MAX_CONCURRENT_SEARCHES

 -   Only relevant together with search_unmet_cutoff_content and search_missing_content
--   Specified how many ites concurrently on a single arr should be search for in a given iteration
+-   Specified how many ites concurrently on a single arr should be searched for in a given iteration
 -   Each arr counts separately
 -   Example: If your wanted-list has 100 entries, and you define "3" as your number, after roughly 30 searches you'll have all items on your list searched for.
 -   Since the timer-setting steer how often the jobs run, if you put 10minutes there, after one hour you'll have run 6x, and thus already processed 18 searches.
-Long story short: No need to put a very high number here (else you'll just create unecessary traffic on your end..).
+Long story short: No need to put a very high number here (else you'll just create unnecessary traffic on your end.).
 -   Type: Integer
 -   Permissible Values: Any number
 -   Is Mandatory: No (Defaults to 3)